 Calling Women Entrepreneurs in Kenya!

-We are selecting 8 senior women business leaders and 8 emerging women entrepreneurs to participate in Launch and Grow: the Kenyan Women’s Entrepreneurial Leadership Program, at Babson College (Boston, USA).
+We are selecting 16 women entrepreneurs of high potential ventures to participate in Launch and Grow: the Kenyan Women’s Entrepreneurial Leadership Program, at Babson College (Boston, USA)

 - Apply here for Emerging entrepreneurs